 Hide your IP address by using a proxy server while you access the internet.

-Encryption, however, is not always enough to thwart cybercriminals.
+Encryption, however, is not always enough to thwart hackers and cybercriminals.
 To properly shield yourself from cybercrime, use all the tools in your security toolbox, including antivirus software, anti-malware software, firewalls, strong passwords, and regular backup of important data.

 Tip 5: Backup and System Maintenance